 Can I join the pop-up after it starts?

 Yes!
-Tickets stay on sale through the entire pop-up so it's easy to join at any point.
+Unless an event is sold out, tickets stay on sale through the entire pop-up and it's easy to join at any point.

 How many families join your pop-ups?